Silk on silk with linen and metallic floss and cotton and metallic thread 24″x30″

 I thought I was drawing olives until I realized this is what I sort of look like after surgery.
 At the time, 1992, I was only given a 5% chance to be alive in a year.
 Guess Doctors don’t know everything.

 8.5″x11″ Hahnemuhle Fine Art Museum Etching Paper, Archival Inks Giclee

-As one who has had polio, and as I have aged, my gate has become bumpy with many pauses.
+As one who has had polio, and as I have aged, my gait has become bumpy with many pauses.
 Thus I find myself looking at the small units of the world around me.
 This is actually pretty cool as I focus on interesting details that I surely missed in the days when I could speed walk.

 As a synesthete, if I care to “look” at what I feel, I can draw it.
 This is what a sore chest felt like.
 It was all sort of squeezey pressure with points of pain like a very sore throat in the wrong place.
 The fabric piece is sewn directly on a commercial 12″ square stretched linen canvas.
 I am quite well now, and all that remains, thankfully, is the artwork.